Lightning-AI/pytorch-lightning/docs/source/experiment_reporting.rst

 To plot metrics into whatever logger you passed in (tensorboard, comet, neptune, etc...)

-1. Training_end, validation_end, test_end will all log anything in the "log" key of the return dict.
+1. training_step_end, validation_end, test_end will all log anything in the "log" key of the return dict.

 .. code-block:: python

-   def training_end(self, outputs):
+   def training_step_end(self, outputs):
       loss = some_loss()
       ...